Vickyapril/tram-a-delay-detection/README.md

-# tram-a-delay-detection
+# Real-Time Tram Delay Detection in Bordeaux

- Real-time delay detection for Bordeaux’s Tram A using Kafka, Flink SQL, PySpark &amp; Airflow Modern cities rely heavily on real-time transit updates.
-Bordeaux's public transport (TBM) already offers live information, but this project aims to build a lightweight, open-source version using free data and modern data engineering tools.
+Modern cities rely heavily on real-time transit updates.
+Bordeaux's public transport system (TBM) already offers live information, but this project aims to build a lightweight, open-source version using free data and modern data engineering tools.

+## Project Overview

-In this post, we'll explore how to build a real-time pipeline that detects tram delays at Peychotte stop on Tram A, and sends alert emails when a tram is more than 3 minutes late.
+In this project, we'll explore how to build a real-time data pipeline that detects tram delays at the **Peychotte** stop on **Tram A**, and sends alert emails when a tram is more than **3 minutes late**.

-We'll use:
+## Technologies Used

-Apache Kafka for real-time data ingestion
+- **Apache Kafka** – for real-time data ingestion
-Apache Flink SQL for delay detection
+- **Apache Flink SQL** – for delay detection
-PySpark for schedule extraction
+- **PySpark** – for schedule extraction
-Airflow for orchestration
+- **Apache Airflow** – for orchestration
-Open data from Bordeaux Métropole
+- **Open Data from Bordeaux Métropole** – as the data source

+---

+This README can be expanded with sections like installation, usage, architecture diagram, or links to datasets and dashboards if needed.
+Let me know if you'd like help adding those!